PeterO.Numbers.EFloats

 Return Value:

-A copy of the given arbitrary-precision number object.
+A copy of the specified arbitrary-precision number object.

 Exceptions:

-Returns an arbitrary-precision number object with the same value as the given number object but with a nonnegative sign (that is, the given number object’s absolute value).
+Returns an arbitrary-precision number object with the same value as the specified number object but with a nonnegative sign (that is, the specified number object’s absolute value).

 Parameters: